joaovrds15/My-CS50-Solutions/README.md

 # My CS50-2021 Course Problem Sets Solutions

 CS50 is a subject taught at Harvard and available for free on the internet.
 More information at <a href="https://cs50.harvard.edu/x/2021/"> CS50 </a> </br>
-Most applications use features available in <a href="https://ide.cs50.io/">CS50 IDE </a> I will write a step-by-step of how to run them in the IDE inside each READ-ME
+Most applications use features available in <a href="https://ide.cs50.io/">CS50 IDE </a> I will write a step-by-step of how to run them in the IDE inside each READ-ME </br>
+I am also reviewing the code, so if you find strange comments or variable names don't mind them !

 <h3> Weeks: <h3>